 Health Reform

-States should describe the actions taken and the evolving role that state Title V agencies have in supporting health .
-In addition, states should describe ways in which the Title V MCH Services Block Grant Program is providing services that help to advance the implementation of the ACA, as appropriate.
-For example, states may discuss roles in supporting the health insurance marketplace and consumer assistance, collaboration with accountable care organizations (ACOs) or similar entities, or any roles in working with hospital organizations on community health needs assessments.
-If relevant, states should also describe ways in which the Title V MCH Block Grant Program is providing gap-filling health care services to MCH populations, as noted on Form 3b.
-Efforts to assure cultural and linguistic competence and to promote health equity through the state’s health care reform efforts should also be discussed, if relevant.
+States may describe the actions taken and the evolving role that state Title V agencies have in supporting efforts to change health care delivery system.
+For example, states may discuss roles in supporting access to health coverage, collaboration with accountable care organizations (ACOs) or other alternate payment methodologies, or any roles in working with hospital organizations on community health needs assessments.
+If relevant, states may also describe ways in which the Title V MCH Block Grant Program is providing gap-filling health care services to MCH populations, as noted on Form 3b.
+Efforts to assure cultural and linguistic competence and to promote health equity through the state’s health care delivery efforts may also be discussed, if relevant.
+If a state opts not to provide information, please include the following text: “Information is not provided for this optional section.”

 Emerging Issues